Infrastructure for AI Agents

 Deployment Patterns

-Run one-shot tasks, persistent sessions, long-running stateful agents, or pause/resume hybrid workflows.
+Run one-shot tasks, persistent sessions, long-running stateful agents, or pause and resume hybrid workflows.

 An ephemeral sandbox for each user task